ThummeTo/FMIImport.jl/docs/src/library.md

 ```

 ###  Creation, Destruction and Logging of FMU Instances
-This section documents functions that deal with instantiation, destruction and logging of FMUs
+This section documents functions that deal with instantiation, destruction and logging of FMUs.

 ```@docs
 fmi2Instantiate!